A Wonderful Neighborhood

 Bernal Heights is a child-friendly neighborhood, and you’ll see lots of little people everywhere you go.
 It’s literally teeming with tots and there are lots of activities for families in the neighborhood, including a drop in toddler playtime at St Mary’s Rec.
 Center, new Mom groups meeting at Progressive Grounds, story hour at the Bernal library and even kids yoga classes.
 There are several excellent elementary schools in the area, including Buena Vista/Horace Mann and Fairmount, which both have Spanish immersion programs.
 Also, Synergy and the San Francisco School are private schools which many Bernal children attend.

 While Bernal Heights is predominantly a family-oriented neighborhood, it does have its own nightlife scene.
-There are a few bars along the Cortland strip, including the Wild Side West with its wonderful outdoor garden, as well as Stray Bar, and Lucky Horseshoe, which has live music several times a week.
+There are a few bars along the Cortland strip, including the Wild Side West with its wonderful outdoor garden, and Lucky Horseshoe, which has live music several times a week.
 Additionally, Mission Street is just down the hill, with a wide variety of bars and restaurants, some of which host live music.